skoppe/dconf-2022/slides.md

 <div class="shadow bg-gray-100 p-4 m-4 dark:bg-gray-700">
 <mdi-format-quote-open />
-The ability to check each module independently is an obvious advantage of SP.
+The ability to <b>check each module independently</b> is an obvious advantage of SP.
 In general, the clarity and systematic nature of the lines of control and the independence of the modules are responsible for the superiority of SP over a more unorganized approach.
-It is much easier to tell when a module is being performed in a structured program, as there is only one way of getting into it and only one way of getting out, and both the entry and exit connect to the same higher level module.
-Thus, the logic is more easily followed both within and between modules
+It is much easier to tell when a module is being performed in a structured program, <b>as there is only one way of getting into it and only one way of getting out</b>, and both the entry and exit connect to the <b>same higher level module</b>.
+Thus, <b>the logic is more easily followed both within and between modules</b>.
 <mdi-format-quote-close />
 <span class="block text-right mt-4">
 Except from "An introduction to structured programming" by Karl P. Hunt.
 1979